rayguna/rails-omnicalc-1/README.md

 end
 ```

-- Consequently, you need to update the methods in the app/controllers/omnicalc1_controller.rb -- CA
+- Consequently, need to update the methods in the app/controllers/omnicalc1_controller.rb -- CA

 ```
 class Omnicalc1Controller < ApplicationController